andresribeiro/ciara-docs/index.md

   - title: Integrated Security
     details: Define your firewall configs in your Ciara configuration.
 We also set Fail2ban for you.
     icon: 🗝️
-  - title: Automatices OS updates
+  - title: Automatic OS updates
     details: Leverage kpatch for automatic OS updates.
     icon: 🔧
   - title: Zero-Config OS Ready